ortus-boxlang/boxlang-docs/beyond-the-100/asynchronous-programming.md

 ## The Future Object

-The return of the `runAsync()` function is a Boxlang Future, not a Java Future.
+The return of the `runAsync()` function is a BoxLang Future, not a Java Future.
 The Future Object has the following functions available:

 | Function                     | ReturnType | Description                                                                                                                                                         |
 | ---------------------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |